FABDESIGNS IS ALL ABOUT DISRUPTION, NOT DOING WHAT EVERYONE ELSE DOES, FLYING IN THE FACE OF CONVENTION, AND FINDING THE BETTER PATH.

 In the mid-80's Stoll America recruited her from Tricots St Raphael to assist the West Coast office of Stoll America, where she cultivated and trained new clients, shortening their learning curve after acquiring new machinery, programming, and running knitting machinery.
 She was one of few women who actually worked hands-on the machinery, creating new fabrics at that time.
 It is with this zeal and passion for materials that she pays knowledge forward, speaking at prominent conferences and creating the on-line Learn With Leaders program.

-Over 30 years, she's built a solid reputation for building 'fiber upward' textile materials focus, infrastructure, supply chains, and cutting edge product development processes for first to market launch success stories in several markets from mass customized designer knitted apparel, to extreme environment aftermarket automotive applications for Shell Oil and Kraco, refined home goods, and medical for Ossur, footwear, sporting goods, and has several patents and patents pending.
-She is an industry writer and contributor (Knitting Trade Journal, Knitting Industry, Textile World, Advanced Textiles Source, Specialty Fabrics Review, Textile innovations), an International Consultant and Conference Speaker on innovation and textile technology (IFAI, Techtextile, ANPIC, CITME, TTI Vanguard), and has developed customized in-house technical innovation workshops for many fortune 500 brands around the world.
+Over 30 years, she's built a solid reputation for building 'fiber upward' textile materials focus, infrastructure, supply chains, and cutting edge product development and engineering processes for first to market launch success stories in several markets and has several patents and patents pending.
+She is an industry writer and contributor (Knitting Trade Journal, Knitting Industry, Textile World, Advanced Textiles Source, Specialty Fabrics Review, Textile innovations), an International Consultant and Conference Speaker on innovation and textile technology (IFAI, Techtextile, ANPIC, CITME, TTI Vanguard), and has developed customized in-house technical workshops for many fortune 500 brands around the world.
 She is also a mentor in the Make it In LA program in Los Angeles and has been written about in Forbes, Voyage LA, IFAI, and others.
-Currently, she is working on photovoltaic, conductive, and smart fabrications.